Filters are important to help in keeping the fish tank water clean and purified.

 Unfortunately, that might not always happen when the filter is clogged with filth or other substances.

-When to clean the filter
+When to Clean the Filter?

 The main reason would be that it is dirty.
 Most people would give it a period of a week since the last time they cleaned the fish tank.

 Cleaning your filter is not automatic that the process would be the same.
 You need to clean based on the type of filter you have.
 The best way to do this would be consulting your product manual.

 Here are the steps for cleaning mechanical filters.

-- Make sure that your filter is unplugged to avoid shocking yourself in the process of cleaning it.
+2. Make sure that your filter is unplugged to avoid shocking yourself in the process of cleaning it.
 Take it off the tank for easier cleaning.

-- Now it is time to clean your sponge or pad in the bowl of water from the tank.
+3. Now it is time to clean your sponge or pad in the bowl of water from the tank.
 Simply scrape off the gunk off the sponge with your hands.
 You can wear gloves if the aquarium water feels too icky.

-- The leftover water in the bowl could still be used to clean the remaining parts of the filter.
+4. The leftover water in the bowl could still be used to clean the remaining parts of the filter.
 Scrub each part to ensure the gunk is removed to leave it clean.
 You can use a cleaning brush to clean the hard to reach spots.

-- You are done at this point, simply return the pad or sponge into the filter and place it back into the fish tank.
+5. You are done at this point, simply return the pad or sponge into the filter and place it back into the fish tank.
 Turn the filter back on to see if it is working.

 You can do it once a week or whenever you see the water in the tank turning cloudy.
 Simply follow the procedure given by the filter manufacturer to end up with a clean filter again.

 You might not have to clean the biological filter more often as you want the fish tank filters filled with lots of bacteria important for the filtration.